hellange/springboot/README.md

 `docker-compose up --build -d`
 Will also restart and rebuild the image if the .jar has changed

 ### Manually copy image to "prod" location (using just scp):

 Save image: `docker save -o target/my_weather_image weather`

-Copy saved docker image to "prod": `scp target/my_weather_image root@yr.langehaug.net:/weather`
+Copy saved docker image to "prod" machine: `scp target/my_weather_image root@yr.langehaug.net:/weather`

-Log into "prod" docker and run the container...
+Log into "prod" machine, and cd into directory where the copied file is located.

+Load the copied image into docker: docker load -i weather`

+Start in 'prod' machine: docker run -t -p 80:8080 weather`